IvanSangco/IvanSangco.github.io/index.md

 # Ivan Sangco's Portfolio

-I'm a computer science major at CSU Fullerton and I expect to grade in 2 more years.
+I'm a computer science major at CSU Fullerton and I expect to graduate in the year 2026.

 ## Favorite CPSC 120L Labs
 Lab 1